YashKK2198/Translate-Python-to-C-/README.md

-# Translate-Python-to-C-
+# iSDC-P2-Translate-Python-Cpp
-The goal of this project is to take the python code you wrote when you implemented the two dimensional histogram filter and translate it into C++.
+Repository for P2 of iSDC - Translate Python to C++